cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc_stl/api/client_code.rst

 .. code-block:: python

-    :caption: Example 2: Client can execute other functions while the TRex server is generating traffic
+    # Example 2: Client can execute other functions while the TRex server is generating traffic

     c = STLClient()